↑

 Veggies

-Carrots, celery, lunch box peppers, sliced cucumbers, sugar pea pods, slightly balanced broccoli, cauliflower or asparagus.
+Carrots, celery, lunchbox peppers, sliced cucumbers, sugar pea pods, slightly balanced broccoli, cauliflower, or asparagus are good choices.

 The combinations are endless!